 Weaver Artist Management was founded in Melbourne in 1991 by Jeff Weaver.
-It is now one of the longest established of the small number of Australian-based artist management agencies and offers representation to artistic directors, stage directors and composers, to orchestral conductors, to solo instrumentalists of all fine-music disciplines, to opera and concert singers and to choral, jazz and chamber music ensembles and orchestras.
+It is now one of the longest established of the small number of Australian-based artist management agencies and offers representation to artistic directors, stage directors and composers, to orchestral conductors, solo instrumentalists of all fine-music disciplines, to opera and concert singers and to choral, jazz and chamber music ensembles and orchestras.

 Jeff Weaver’s earliest background was as one of the most high-profile boy trebles to emerge in Perth, Western Australia during the 1970’s.
-By the time he was just thirteen years of age he had appeared as Harry in Britten’s ALBERT HERRING and in the lead role of Menotti’s AMAHL & THE NIGHT VISITORS for WA OPERA, he was the solo voice of the ABC’s LET’S JOIN IN broadcasts and had been widely recorded as a soloist with the WA SYMPHONY ORCHESTRA.
+By the time he was just thirteen years of age he had appeared as Harry in Britten’s ALBERT HERRING and in the lead role of Menotti’s AMAHL & THE NIGHT VISITORS for WA OPERA, he was the solo voice of the ABC’s LET’S JOIN IN live weekly radio broadcasts and had been widely recorded as a soloist with the WA SYMPHONY ORCHESTRA.

 He was the very first full-time student majoring in Vocal Performance as part of the UNIVERSITY OF WESTERN AUSTRALIA’s Bachelor Of Music degree and by the time he was twenty-one he had released, on the EMI label, a solo recital recording of German lieder and English art song and was one of Perth’s most established concert singers, being regularly engaged as soloist for such oratorios as MESSIAH, ST. JOHN and ST. MATTHEW PASSION, ELIJAH and CARMINA BURANA by the WA SYMPHONY ORCHESTRA, the PERTH ORATORIO CHOIR and the UWA CHORAL SOCIETY and had appeared as Acis in Handel’s ACIS & GALATEA and Orfeo in Monteverdi’s L’ORFEO and as tenor soloist in such works as Monteverdi’s VESPERS OF 1610, Handel’s SEMELE and ALEXANDER’S FEAST, Stravinsky’s LES NOCES and Britten’s ST. NIKOLAS all for David Tunley’s renowned, COLLEGIUM MUSICUM.